ATTENTION :

 Visitors can make a reservation before arriving at the park as parking is limited (especially on nice weekends and holidays).
 Walk-in spaces are available for visitors on a first come/first-serve basis.
 Reservations can be made up to 30 days prior to arrival.

-Parks Plate & Season Pass: There are desiganted spaces set aside for plate/pass holders on a first-come/first-serve basis.
+Parks Plate & Season Pass: There are limited spaces set aside for plate/pass holders on a first-come/first-serve basis.
 Reservations are still encouraged in the event a park reaches capacity (requiring a $1 transaction fee).

 NH Senior Citizens: To receive a discount at our per person fee locations, enter the number of NH Senior Citizens in the vehicle/occupant information section of the order details page, rather than the number of adults.